 3. Why is SEO important for small businesses?

 RE: It’s equally important for small and large businesses.
 In other words, it’s important for any business — any information published on the internet can be found online.
 Google and other search engines are the resources that we turn to when looking up information are.
 If I typed information on your business what would I find?
 Positive reviews?
 Correct addresses?
 Mentions of your business on news sites?
 Your business’s social profiles?
 There’s a ton of information about any business out there that gets populated in search results.
-I would start there: understanding what information Google is indexing about your business and then start working your way down to find search phrases to associate your website and other web properties with.
+I would start there: As per Driven Web Services understanding what information Google is indexing about your business and then start working your way down to find search phrases to associate your website and other web properties with.

 4. What’s a good goal to set for your SEO?